lightningkite/django-lk-protecc/README.md

 ### Getting your information
-- it is likely that you are a normal human being and you do not know how to get arbitrary information from cloud flare.
+- It is likely that you are a normal human being and you do not know how to get arbitrary information from cloudflare.
 Turns out that cloudflare is one of the least friendly websites to navigate!
 #### here are some steps I found useful:
 how to get your account id (`CL_ACCOUNT_ID`):
 - go to the home page https://dash.cloudflare.com/